 Statistics Definitions > Fisher Information

 Finding the expected amount of information requires calculus.
-Specifically, a good understanding of differential equations is required if you want to derive information for a system.
+Specifically, a good understanding of integration techniques and partial derivatives is required if you want to derive information for a system.

 Three different ways can calculate the amount of information contained in a random variable X: